BenD2525/noughts-and-crosses/README.md

 - The exit_game function was not correctly exiting the game and was allowing the game loop to continue after the function had been called, so I added quit() to the function.

 ### Remaining Bugs
-- No bugs remaining
+- No known bugs remaining

 ### Validator Testing
 - No errors were returned from PEP8

 ## Deployment
-This project was deployed using Code Institute's mcok terminal for Heroku.
+This project was deployed using Code Institute's mock terminal for Heroku.

-Stephs to deploy:
+Steps to deploy:
 - Fork or clone this repository
 - Create a new Heroku app
 - Set the buildbacks to Python and NodeJS in that order